One year ago, Bird of Light released on Steam.

 Examining the results of the closed Beta, which comprised 70-odd individuals from across the world, had given me a semblance of confidence in the game; the largest number of players had given Bird of Light an 8/10.

-Sixty days later, I find that the Beta results were remarkably accurate.
-Bird of Light has eighteen positive and one negative user review at this point in time, and roughly a dozen sites have reviewed it with similar results-an average rating between 7 and 8.
+A year later, I find that the Beta results were remarkably accurate.
+Bird of Light has twenty one positive and one negative user review at this point in time, and roughly twenty-odd sites have reviewed it with similar results-an average rating between 7 and 8.

 We also have a publisher, so one would have imagined that the sales would be good.

-If you had told me six months ago, (when I was working a day job, coming home to help bathe, feed and put my kids to bed and spend the late hours of night polishing Bird of Light) that sixty days after release the game would have not even sold a hundred copies, I would have been pretty bummed, and possibly stopped working on the game altogether.
+If you had told me a year and a half ago, (when I was working a day job, coming home to help bathe, feed and put my kids to bed and spend the late hours of night polishing Bird of Light) that one year after release the game would have made maybe a thousand dollars, I would have been pretty bummed, and possibly stopped working on the game altogether.

 I'm surprised at how less the financial failure of my game has affected me.
 I've realised that these are extraordinary times for the profession of making games-the competition out there is incredible, and It is possible to make a game that does nine out of ten things well, but fails because of that one thing.